ResearchComputing/CHANGE_2019/quiime2.md

 Now open a web browser and go to https://app.globus.org.
 Find _CU Boulder Research Computing_ in the _Collection Box_ dialog box, and login to this endpoint using your CU _identikey_ credentials and the Duo app on your phone.
 If the login is successful, your Blanca filesystem will now be displayed on the screen.

-Once you've logged in, type _"/rc_scratch/<yourusername>/"_ in the "Path" dialog box and navigate to this directory.
+Once you've logged in, type _"/rc_scratch/johndoe/"_ (insert your username for _johndoe_) in the "Path" dialog box and navigate to this directory.
 Then click on the _qiime2-chronic-fatigue-syndrome-tutorial_ directory to go inside.

 Now go to the "Panels" option at top and click the two-panel icon.
 You should now see two panels on your screen, one with your CURC Blanca files (the one you are already logged into) and an empty panel.
 In the empty panel, search for the name of your Globus Connect Personal endpoint in "Collection Box" (this is the endpoint name you provided for your laptop when you set up Globus Connect Personal, e.g., "John Doe's laptop").
 If successful, this panel will now display the filesystem on your laptop.